reinder42/SwiftCheatsheet/README.md

 Want to help create the most comprehensive (and concise!)
 Swift cheatsheet ever?
 There's a few ways you can help:

-- Suggest code examples and topics by creating an Issue
+- Suggest code examples, topics and cheat sheet items by [creating an Issue](https://github.com/reinder42/SwiftCheatsheet/issues)
 - Add your own code examples by creating a Pull Request
 - Share this cheatsheet with iOS developers you know to spread the word